 Thank you to everybody who has volunteered already to be part of the GenOMICC COVID-19 study.
+You do not need to complete the form again.
 We will be in touch as soon as possible to let you know if you are eligible and explain the next steps in detail.

 We are very lucky that we already have more than 120,000 genomes thanks to those that took part in the 100,000 Genomes Project.
 These provide an incredibly important pre-COVID reference set.
 If you are a 100,000 Genomes Project participant and you have had severe COVID, you do not need to register here as we already have these details through your medical record.
 If you are a 100,000 Genomes Project participant, were tested positive and only had mild symptoms, please do register for the study.